microsoft/Workshop-Interact-with-LLMs/Workshop instructions/03_Image_generation.md

 ![Image of copying option](./Images/ai-studio-copy-response.png)

-3. Navigate back to the Images playground, and paste the generated prompt into the **Prompt Box**.
+3. Navigate back to the Images playground.

+4. **Ensure that 'dall-e-3' is selected under Deployments**, and paste the generated prompt into the **Prompt Box**.

-4. Click **Generate** and notice how detailed the image comes out to be.
+5. Click **Generate** and notice how detailed the image comes out to be.

 Congratulations!
 You have now completed the second part of the lab, and have generated the necessary image assets for the Contoso Outdoors Company e-commerce website.